PHPExpertsInc/laravel-quickstart/README.md

-# laravel_quickstart
+# Laravel QuickStart
+## A PHP Experts, Inc., Project

-Everything you need to start a production-ready Laravel+MariaDB+PostgreSQL+Bootstrap system, in 5 minutes or less!
-Edit Add topics
+Everything you need to start a production-ready Laravel+PostgreSQL+jQuery+Bootstrap system, in 5 minutes or less!

+To get started, simply run

+    ./install.sh

+And follow the prompts.